codership/galera/Docs_tommi/python3/source/galerareplication.rst

 .. _`Galera Replication`:

-Galera Replication is a synchronous multi-master replication plug-in for MySQL and MariaDB.
+Galera Replication is a synchronous multi-master replication plug-in for MySQL, MariaDB and Percona XtraDB cluster.
 Galera Replication features are, for example:

 - Unconstrained parallel applying, also known as parallel replication